Congress leader Hooda expresses concern over multiple desertions | Politics

 Hooda said many others, including some senior leaders, have left the party.

-Hooda, while referring to the protest by Congress workers outside Sibal's Delhi residence a day before, said this is something which is not part of Congress' culture.
+Referring to the protest by Congress workers outside Sibal's Delhi residence a day before, Hooda said this is not in line with the party's culture.

 Sibal said at a press conference that the G-23 grouping is ''not a Jee Huzur 23'' and will continue to put forth the views and will continue to repeat the demands.